Sidon/Sidon.github.io/_posts/2016-6-29-data-visualization-week1.md

 published: true
 ---

-My name is Sidon Duarte, I am a Developer from Brazil, in addition, I am a data science lover, On June 27, 2016, I enrolled in [Data Management and Visualization](https://www.coursera.org/learn/data-visualization) course by [Wesleyan University](http://www.wesleyan.edu/), via [coursera](https://www.coursera.org/).
+My name is Sidon Duarte, I am a Developer from Brazil, in addition, I am a data science lover, on June 27, 2016, I enrolled in [Data Management and Visualization](https://www.coursera.org/learn/data-visualization) course by [Wesleyan University](http://www.wesleyan.edu/), via [coursera](https://www.coursera.org/).
 In this course, the assignments must be submitted on a blog entry, after some hours of research, I chose Github for this task, mainly by convenience and the cleaning and focus sensation.

 ## About the course:
 This is the first course of the five in the [Data Analysis and Interpretation Specialization](https://www.coursera.org/specializations/data-analysis) detailed information about it can be seeing [here](https://www.coursera.org/learn/data-visualization#).